fanlei21/LP_SOC_sequestration/README.md

 # LP_SOC_sequestration
-This code is used for simulate the SOC sequestration after vegetation restoration on the Loess Plateau
+This code is used for simulate the SOC sequestration after vegetation restoration on the Loess Plateau.

 Xianlei Fan, Edith Bai

+The input data can be found in the main text data availability link.

-Click Code_Data.rar to download
+Click SOC_seq_LP.py to download.